Customer Success Framework: How CS Teams Drive Growth with the CARE Method

 The test: Are your best customers actively recommending you to others?

-The One Insight That Accelerates Everything
+One Insight That Accelerates Customer Success Revenue

 Here's the most important lesson: Customer success is business success, not product satisfaction.